lfaucheux/PyLUCCBA/README.md

 Data are stored in the [resources](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder, composed of the following subfolders:

-•	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder that includes *(i)* [BioGrace Excel tool - version 4c.xls](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/BioGrace%20Excel%20tool%20-%20version%204c.xls) cited in *(ii)* [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/Data_CarbonStocks_Emissions.xlsx), in which you can see how the sequestrated carbon stock per type of land use are calculated and *(iii)* csv and txt files in which the results of these calculations are reported. *NB:* some data that have been calculated with [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/Data_CarbonStocks_Emissions.xlsx) are stored in the body of core.py itself under the form of [python dictionary](https://www.w3schools.com/python/python_dictionaries.asp), see [process](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py#L151) and [cultivation](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py#L172).
+•	The [__meta__](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/__meta__) folder that includes [BioGrace Excel tool - version 4c.xls](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/__meta__/BioGrace%20Excel%20tool%20-%20version%204c.xls) cited in [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/__meta__/Data_CarbonStocks_Emissions.xlsx), in which you can see how the sequestrated carbon stock per type of land use are calculated.

-•	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder that includes the carbon price scenarios.

-•	The [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields) folder which has two folders.
-The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to conduct the study of the project: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
-The second folder, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), tautologically states than one tonne of biofuel is produced per tonne of output.

-*NB: in the folders [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) and [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields), note that:*

-•	The csv files contain temporal trajectories (of prices, of quantities, of yields, ...).
+•	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) that includes three datafiles, namely *(i) cs_changes_fr.csv* relative the carbon stock associated to some types of land use, *(ii) so_ghgs_shares_fr.csv* relative to the share of soil carbon that translate to actual emissions/sequestrations and *(iii) vg_ghgs_shares_fr.csv* relative to the share of vegetation carbon that translate to actual emissions/sequestrations.
+Each of these csv file possesses a txt counterpart that has the same name, namely *cs_changes_fr.txt*, *so_ghgs_shares_fr.txt* and *vg_ghgs_shares_fr.txt*, which provide mandatory information regarding, e.g., the units of data.

+•	The [externality](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/externality) folder that includes three datafiles, namely *(i) co2_prices_fr.csv* relative to the CO2 price-trajectory scenarios, *(ii) cult_ghgs_fr.csv* relative to the quantity of GHG emissions associated to the cultivation of land as such and *(iii) proc_ghgs_fr.csv* relative to the processing of what grows on these lands.
+Each of these csv file possesses a txt counterpart that has the same name, namely *co2_prices_fr.txt*, *cult_ghgs_fr.txt* and *proc_ghgs_fr.txt*, which provide mandatory information regarding, e.g., the units of data.

+•	The [input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/input) folder that includes four datafiles, namely *(i) haeth_yields_fr.csv* relative to the per-hectar trajectory of output-productivity and *(ii) miscanthus_yields_fr.csv*, *sugarbeet_yields_fr.csv* and *wheat_yields_fr.csv* relative to the trajectories of biofuel produced from one tonne of feedstock.
+As before, alsmost each of these csv files has a txt counterpart that provides mandatory information on data.
+In the case of datafiles having no txt counterpart, the tool actually checks for information in a txt file having the same name as the parent folder, i.e. *input.txt* in this case.

+•	The [output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/output) folder that includes three datafiles, namely *(i) eth_yields_fr.csv* that tautologically states than one tonne of biofuel is produced per tonne of output, *(ii) cult_to_proc_delays_fr.csv* relative to the time delay that is required between cultivation and processing of feedstock and *(iii) subs_intensities_fr.csv* relative to the amount of energy and emission associated to bioethanol and oil.
+Once again, each of these csv files has a txt counterpart that provides mandatory information on data.

+*NB1*: all files whose name contains either *_yields* or *_prices* contain temporal trajectories.
 These trajectories can be sparse.
-Indeed, when sparse trajectories with more than one point are provided, say, CO2 prices such as in the scenario *WEO2015-CPS* – see [CO2_prices_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/prices/Exput/CO2_prices_FR.csv) –, the tool automatically retro/intra/extrapolates the values for each year in an exponential way.
+Indeed, when sparse trajectories with more than one point are provided, say, CO2 prices such as in the scenario *WEO2015-CPS* – see [CO2_prices_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/externality/co2_prices_fr.csv) –, the tool automatically retro/intra/extrapolates the values for each year in an exponential way.
 When both retro- and extrapolation are possible, retropolation is favored and implied using the next period's rate of growth.
-Then, if the parameter `polat_repeated_pattern` is set to `True`, extrapolation is performed repeating the entire anterior pattern of growth rates from the last known value.
+Then, if the parameter `polat_repeated_pattern` is set to `True`, extrapolation is performed by repeating the entire anterior pattern of growth rates from the last known value.
 If the parameter is set to `False`, the last known value is maintained constant over the project horizon.
-In the case of sparse trajectories that contain only one value – see *e.g.* [WHEAT_yields_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/WHEAT_yields_FR.csv) –, the dense trajectory is assumed to be flat over the project horizon.
+In the case of sparse trajectories that contain only one value – see *e.g.* [wheat_yields_fr.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/input/wheat_yields_fr.csv) –, the dense trajectory is assumed to be flat over the project horizon.

-•	The txt files contain information related to the trajectories that are stored in csv files.
+*NB2*: all files whose name contains either *_yields* or *_prices* must possess a txt files counterpart providing information on their unit.
+Indeed, they are read and interpreted in the intention of ensuring the dimensional homogenity of calculations.
+Put differently, if, say, *tonne/ha* are required for calculation and that data unit is *ha/tonne*, the reverse of data is computed prior to core-calculations.

 <hr>